 A) CONSERVATION OF ENERGY

-Your Company not being energy intensive takes various measures to reduce energyconsumption by using energy-efficient computer systems and equipment.
-As an ongoingprocess your Company evaluates new technologies and techniques to make its infrastructuremore energy efficient.
+Your Company's operations are not energy intensive.
+However it undertook variousmeasures to reduce energy consumption by using energy-efficient computer systems andequipment.
+As an ongoing process your Company evaluates new technologies and techniquesto make its infrastructure more energy efficient.

-No alternative source of energy is utilized by your Company.
+No alternate source of energy is utilized by your Company.

 (i) The efforts made towards technology absorption:

-The Company has regularly allocated substantial resources towards upgrading informationtechnology systems with the over-arching goal of achieving higher capacity and lowerlatency improving market efficiency and transparency enhancing user access and providingflexibility for future business growth and market needs.
+Your Company has allocated substantial resources towards upgrading informationtechnology systems with an over-arching goal of achieving higher capacity lower latencyimproving market efficiency and transparency enhancing user access and providingflexibility for future business growth and market needs.
 Your Company had upgraded itssystem to support negative pricing Options for Goods and iCOMDEX Bullion Index.

-(ii) The benefits derived like product improvement cost reduction product developmentor import substitution:
+(ii) The benefits derived like product improvement cost reduction and productdevelopment:

-(iii) In case of imported technology (imported during the last three years reckonedfrom the beginning of the financial year)
+(iii) Details of imported technology (imported during the last three years reckonedfrom the beginning of the financial year):